 “Think of it this way: A headline is nothing more than a collection of words designed to stop your potential buyer’s eyes from scanning the page, and linger long enough for him to click on your listing.
 To accomplish this, the headline must first contain a key word that describes the item the buyer is looking for.
 It should also be compelling, to the point, and state or imply a benefit to the buyer.”

-Takeaway: Your listing title is a critical factor for selling on eBay, it directly effects the number of visitors and buyers you get.
+Takeaway: Your listing title is a critical factor for selling on eBay, choose eBay keywords wisely as it directly effects the number of visitors and buyers you get.

 eBay Title Builder: Writing an Effective eBay Title (eBay’s Guide Has Critical Mistakes!)